dshanley/contentcamel.io/hugo/content/blog/how-to-do-a-sales-content-audit.md

 ---
 ## Perform a Sales Content Audit to Streamline Your Sales Process

 Did you know that the average B2B buyer consumes **over 10 pieces of content** before making a decision?
-So, finding the right piece of content may be standing between your sales team and a new customer.
+So, I bet finding the right piece of content is standing between your sales team and new customers right now.
 And **if your marketing collateral is a jumbled mess across many folders** (like I usually see), your sales team is probably missing the content they need to convert a warm lead to a paying customer.
 Maybe you've even experienced that as the buyer.
 Really frustrating to get incorrect assets!

 While you may think your sales team has everything they need to succeed, they might be busy spending time searching for assets your team spent hours (or days) making.
 Yikes.
 Plus, the content they do find may have outdated information that confuses customers and loses sales. **A sales content audit can give you a clear view of what content you already have and what gaps need to be filled**.